NSF Funds Research to Enable Distributed, Fair, and Privacy-Preserving Collaboration

-)-- Dr. Susanne Wetzel, Associate Professor of Computer Science, has recently been awarded a $457K research grant from the National Science Foundation (NSF) to investigate privacy and security in the context of enabling collaboration.
+Dr. Susanne Wetzel of Stevens Institute of Technology has been awarded a $457K research grant from the National Science Foundation to investigate privacy and security in the context of enabling collaboration.
+Dr. Wetzel’s successful proposal, “Distributed Privacy—Privacy-Preserving Policy Reconciliation,” supports core security research in the Department of Computer Science.

 “As a recognized National Security Administration Center of Academic Excellence in both Information Assurance Research and Education, Stevens Institute of Technology is at the forefront of research in advanced solutions for secure and private computing,” says Dr. Michael Bruno, Dean of the Schaefer School of Engineering and Science.